bitcoinhodler/glacier/docs/_docs/extend/improvements.md

 automated in a simple script.

 ## Security With Biased Dice
-Assess integration of this paper and/or this algorithm so that the quality of our randomness is not vulnerable to dice bias.
+Assess integration of this paper and/or [this algorithm](http://pit-claudel.fr/clement/blog/generating-uniformly-random-data-from-skewed-input-biased-coins-loaded-dice-skew-correction-and-the-von-neumann-extractor/){: target="_blank" ._} so that the quality of our randomness is not vulnerable to dice bias.

 ## Entropy Quality Testing
-Use an entropy test suite such as ent to verify the quality of generated entropy before it’s used.
+Use an entropy test suite such as [ent](http://www.fourmilab.ch/random/){: target="_blank" ._} to verify the quality of generated entropy before it’s used.

 ## Bitcoin Core Version